These images aren’t real, but for some refugees they depict a painful truth - Local News 8

 “People who attempt to travel to Australia by boat without a valid Australian visa have zero chance of settling in Australia,” they said in a statement.

-The spokesperson said Australia had been supporting the Nauru government to “resolve the regional processing caseload,” but did not respond to specific questions about its plans for the dozens of men that advocates say have been abandoned in PNG.
+The spokesperson said Australia had been supporting the Nauru government to “resolve the regional processing caseload,” but the country had no role in supporting people still in PNG.

+“Individuals in Papua New Guinea are under the independent management of the Papua New Guinea Government,” the spokesperson said.
+“Australia does not have any ongoing role.”

 The-CNN-Wire